mcanouil/quarto-highlight-text/README.md

 > [!NOTE]
 > LuaLaTeX is the default PDF engine in Quarto CLI ≥1.8.25.

-### Word and PowerPoint Output
+### PowerPoint Output

-Docx and Pptx formats only support highlighting plain text.

-Links and other inline formatting within highlighted spans may not render correctly.
+Border colour is not supported in PowerPoint output.

 ## Example